stnbnvdz/Arduino-Automated-Smart-Parking-System-with-Mobile-Application/README.md

 # Arduino-Automated-Smart-Parking-System-with-Mobile-Application

-Arduino | Automated Smart Parking System with Mobile Application
+SPARKS is an Automated Smart Parking System with Mobile Application